Murder of Becky O'Connell: Trials of Moeller

 On July 31, 1991, Moeller was indicted by a Lincoln County grand jury on one count of first degree rape, one count of felony murder, and one count of first-degree murder.
 On July 27, 1992, Moeller's trial began in Yankton County with the jury being selected.
 On September 1, 1992, a jury found Moeller guilty of raping and murdering Becky O'Connell.
 Two days later, the jury returned its verdict with a sentence of death.
 It marked the first time a death sentence was handed out in South Dakota after a bill was signed in 1979 to revive South Dakota's death penalty.
 Moeller had been offered a chance to plead guilty in exchange for a life sentence, but turned down the offer.

-On May 22, 1996, Moeller's death sentence was overturned by the South Dakota Supreme Court on the grounds that the jury's decision had been unfairly swayed by Moeller's past crimes, which had been revealed at his trial and should never have been heard by the jury because they had nothing to do with O'Connell's murder.
+On May 22, 1996, Moeller's death sentence was overturned by the South Dakota Supreme Court on the grounds that the jury's decision had been unfairly swayed by Moeller's past crimes, which had been revealed at his trial.
+The justices found that the jury should never have heard the evidence, as it was unrelated to O'Connell's murder.
+At his trial, three people testified that Moeller had attempted to rape them in the past.
+In 1973, Moeller allegedly abducted and attempted to rape 21-year-old Carolyn Beshaw in South Dakota.
+When Beshaw said she would rather die than let Moeller rape her, Moeller released her.
+In 1979, Moeller allegedly slashed a 13-year-old boy named Kenneth Moore with a knife while attempting to rape him in Wyoming.
+In 1990, Moeller allegedly slashed a woman named Tracy Warner while attempting to rape her in South Dakota in 1990.

 In April 1997, Moeller was tried again in Rapid City.
 He was offered another chance to plead guilty, but again rejected the offer.
 On May 23, 1997, a Pennington County jury found Moeller should be sentenced to death once again for the rape and murder of Becky O'Connell.
 On June 4, Moeller was formally sentenced to death and returned to South Dakota's death row.